 After nearly a decade in Korea, I have had many ups and downs, made many mistakes and had surprise successes in both my personal and private life.
 And now, I finally feel like I have something to say to others who are just beginning the journey.
-The single biggest piece of advice I can give is to be genuine.
+The single biggest piece of advice I can give for people who wish to or are working in a Korean company is to be genuine.
 Show genuine interest in how and why Koreans do things.

 Learn to incorporate key customs into your own life so that you can jive with the locals and they can get a sense of what kind of person you are.
 But never compromise on values that are important to you.
 Be you, but be a new authentic blended version of you.
 And now, having said that, here are a few tips that I wish I knew when I first started my career in Korea.

 There are a lot of things that most Koreans just mutually understand without explicitly saying it.
 But having not grown up in Korea, you might not quite get things so quickly.
 When things seem strange, it’s best to follow the lead of those around you or ask a close colleague for insight.